 With the development of new technologies and progressive digitalization, many industries are finding ways to implement new solutions in their fields.
 It is no different with the fashion industry.
 Today we would like to show you some of the coolest products of FashTech – from digital fashion shows, to virtual fitting rooms and digital clothes.
-What will it be the digital future of the fashion industry?
+What will the digital future of the fashion industry be?

 Fashion industry shows

 The pandemic has redefined the balance of power in the world of business.
 Some brands could spread their wings, but for many others, it was a difficult time.
 We could also see how much we rely on online services in all aspects of our lives.

 It is truly fascinating how some brands took up the fight and implemented new solutions to digitize their facilities.
 The fashion industry too has risen to the occasion.
 They have used new technologies to replace some of the things they couldn’t do due to safety measures.

 For many brands in the industry, fashion shows drive sales and attract customers.
 Unfortunately, with the restrictions on social gatherings, the traditional form of fashion show, with a big audience, has been impossible to hold.